opentaps/open-climate-investing/book/Setting-Benchmarks.md

 Do you stay the course?

 Warren Buffett famously said that "The true investor welcomes volatility."
 But he has the rare luxury of time that most do not.
-He invests with a faith in long-term principles that is also backed up by a reputation and an investment vehicle that took decades to establish.
-Most portfolio managers and their clients, the investment officers of pension funds, endowments, reinsurers, or private banks, would not be around to see the rebound after a 40% underperformance.
+He invests with a faith in the long-term principles that is also backed up by a reputation and an investment vehicle that took decades to establish.
+Most portfolio managers and their clients, the investment officers of pension fund, endowment, reinsurer, or private banks, would not be around to see the rebound after a 40% underperformance.
 Even principals investing their own money usually have liquidity needs, as well as a partner who would (reasonably) question their sanity.

 Yet [Buffett and other great investors](http://mastersinvest.com/volatilityquotes) are right.
 Great investments, like the transition to a low carbon economy, take time.
 The path to get there could be rocky, but the long-term outcome is not in doubt.
 Volatility is not risk but opportunity--if you could survive the journey.